Properties of zero-determinant strategies in multichannel games: Introduction

-The purpose of this paper is further clarify properties of ZD strategies in multichannel games.
-First, we relate the existence condition of ZD strategies in multichannel games to that of ZD strategies in each channel.
-We then show that equalizer strategies specific to multichannel games, which unilaterally set the opponent's payoff in two-player games, do not exist except for trivial cases.
+The purpose of this paper is clarifying properties of ZD strategies in multichannel games.
+First, we extend ZD strategies to multichannel games, and relate the existence condition of ZD strategies in multichannel games to that of ZD strategies in each channel.
+We then show that equalizer strategies specific to multichannel games, which unilaterally set the opponent's payoff in two-player games, do not exist except for trivial cases, which require the existence of equalizer strategies in some channels.
 This result can be extended to general ZD strategies.
 Furthermore, we also show that, if a fair ZD strategy, which unilaterally equalizes payoffs of two players, exists in a multichannel two-player symmetric game, then a fair ZD strategy must exist in every channel.
 These results imply that the existence of ZD strategies in multichannel games is tightly restricted by structure of games played in each channel.
 We also provide several examples of ZD strategies in multichannel games.

 This paper is organized as follows.
 In Section \ref{sec:preliminaries}, we introduce multichannel games and ZD strategies.
 In Section \ref{sec:results}, we provide our main results related to the existence of ZD strategies in multichannel games.
-Section \ref{sec:conclusion} is devoted to conclusion.
+Section \ref{sec:conclusion} is devoted to discussion and conclusion.